 Post-traumatic arthritis can occur following a severe knee injury.
 Fractures of the bones that surround the knee or tears of the knee ligaments may cause damage to the articular cartilage over time.
 As a result, the knee function is limited and pain will be felt.

-A knee replacement, also known as knee arthroplasty, is actually more like a knee “resurfacing” because only the surface of the bones is replaced.
+A knee replacement surgery, also known as knee arthroplasty, is actually more like a knee “resurfacing” because only the surface of the bones is replaced.

-A knee replacement procedure consists of four basic steps:
+A knee replacement surgery is consist of four basic steps:

-- Positioning of the metal implants.
+Step 2: Positioning the metal implants.
 Secondly, the removed cartilage and bone are replaced with metal components that recreate the surface of the joint.
 These metal parts may be cemented or “press-fit” into the bone.

-- Resurfacing of the patella.
+Step 3: Resurfacing the patella.
 Next, the undersurface of the patella (kneecap) is cut and resurfaced with a plastic button.
 Depending on the case, certain surgeons do not resurface the patella.

-There are multiple reasons as to why knee replacement surgery may be recommended.
+There are multiple instances when knee replacement surgery may be recommended.
 Below are some symptoms of patients who may benefit from total knee replacement:

 - Moderate to severe knee pain while resting, either in the day or at night